AlexGalays/idonttrustlikethat/README.md

 })
 ```

-Note: For bigger unions, consider using the `keyof` validator instead.
+Note: For bigger unions of strings, consider using the `keyof` validator instead.

 ## dictionary